wavesplatform/Waves/docs/modular1.md

 To see how that's done is Scorex, take a look into [LagonakiApplication.scala](https://github.com/ConsensusResearch/Scorex-Lagonaki/blob/master/src/main/scala/scorex/app/LagonakiApplication.scala).
  While Scorex is the name of an abstract framework, Lagonaki is the name of concrete implementation wiring together:

-  * SimplestTransactionModule, working with just a sequence of simplest token transfer transactions, without any metadata
+  * SimplestTransactionModule, working with just a sequence of simplest token transfer transactions without any metadata
-  * Two 100% Proof-of-Stake consensus module implementations, one is Nxt-like, other is Qora-like
+  * Two 100% Proof-of-Stake consensus module implementations, one is Nxt-like, other is Qora-like.
+It's possible to replace one consensus algorithm with another with just a single setting in application.conf

 Further Work